charles-uno/charles-uno.github.io/_posts/2017-09-24-modern-primeval-titan-simulation.md

 image: "/assets/images/thumb/primeval-titan-aleksi-briclot.png"
 description: "What do we learn by simulating a million hands of Titan Breach?"
 hidden: true
-tags: games
+tags: games stem
 ---

-> This page is out of date -- check out the new write-up [here](/titan-breach-simulation)!
+> Heads up -- this page is old!
+Updated model and analysis [here](http://charles.uno/valakut-simulation/)

 I'm a newcomer to Modern.
 A few months ago, I would have called [[Death's Shadow]] a bulk rare.
 But then Matthias[^0] lent me a deck, took me to a PPTQ, and I came away with an invite to the regional qualifier in November.
 So now I'm putting (probably too little) time into learning the format, and (probably too much) time into tweaking my decklist.